Accounting and Finance

 You will also enjoy studying with us if you like a balance of approaches in your learning.
 Our courses combine academic/theoretical study and technical/professional learning, allowing you to experience the practical side of studying accounting while benefiting from the rigours of an academic discipline.

 We teach using a variety of methods.
 As well as standard lectures introducing new material to a large group of students, we run exercise lectures which involve application of material, and small-group classes.
 Our small-group teaching is a distinctive aspect of our approach at Bristol, enabling valuable and effective interaction with your tutor and with peers.

 You will prepare assignments during the year and receive feedback on them but they will not all count directly to your final mark for the course.

-The assessments used to determine your score for each subject at the end of the semester predominantly take the form of examinations in January and in May/June, although there are some units where coursework will also count towards the final assessment.
+Most subjects are assessed predominantly by exam at the end of the semester in January or May/June, although there are some units where coursework will also count towards the final assessment.

 What are my career prospects?

-Our graduates have strong employment prospects and a significant proportion enter graduate careers in the finance and consulting industries within six months of graduation.
+Our graduates have strong employment prospects, with a significant proportion entering graduate careers in accounting, finance and consulting industries within six months of graduation.

-Of recent graduates entering employment just over half chose the accounting and management consultancy sectors with employers including Deloitte, Ernst & Young, KPMG and PwC.
+Of recent graduates entering employment about two thirds chose the accounting and management consultancy sectors with employers including Deloitte, EY, KPMG and PwC.
 A sizeable proportion chose to pursue other careers in the financial services industry with employers including Morgan Stanley and UBS.
-Others chose from a variety of graduate training schemes in the private, public and not-for-profit sectors, or opted for further study.
+Others chose from a variety of graduate training schemes in the private, public and not-for-profit sectors or opted for further study.